Probabilistic Measures for Biological Adaptation and Resilience: Introduction

-There is agreement within the systems biology community that plant systems (i.e., cell to tissues, organs, populations and beyond) can be viewed as noisy forced dynamical systems (see \cite{Dakos22}).
-Adopting this perspective, we build on Holling’s earlier work that there are strong differences between engineering and biological resilience (see \cite{holling96}), particularly in the way that biological systems operate out of equilibrium and over longer time-scales.
-We thus argue, these systems can be better related to the noisy/forced systems that occupy the attention of non-equilibrium statistical mechanics.
-The temporal evolution of observable biological quantities is rich with noise that models the inherent variability and uncertainty of these observables among plants of the same species, and among subsystems ({\it e.g.}, leaves).
+Our argument is based on the observation that the temporal evolution of observable biological quantities is rich with noise as a result of the inherent uncertainty in observables and the variability among individuals, or more generally, subsystems.
 It also incorporates the epistemic error associated with incomplete or uncertain model parameterizations.
-Therefore a plant’s ability to adjust its function to disturbances can be conceptualized in terms the expected degree of well-being change due to the perturbation, or the probabilities of a transition to a different metastable state (see \cite{noymeir75,may77})).
+Therefore a system’s ability to adjust its function to disturbances can be conceptualized in terms of the effect of the perturbation over the probability distribution of states and the expected value of some measure of well-being.
 Employing a probabilistic description of these observables allows for a more nuanced understanding of these systems, particularly in describing the living states and behavior that extend beyond the realm of deterministic dynamics.